Alyinghood/fsnrnue-multiplatform/index.md

 #### How to save

-To save, you can go into the menu by pressing the Circle then pressing "Save".
+To save, you can go into the menu by pressing the Circle button then pressing "Save".

 #### How to transfer save from PC